chrinsj/chrinsj/README.md

 # 💫 About Me:
-Hoi.
-Mijn naam is Chris Groen.<br><br>Ik volg momenteel de opleiding Software Development.
+Hi.
+I am Chris Groen and I am a Software Engineering student.

 ## 🌐 Socials: